Develop Bookkeeping Skills, For Your Business or as a Consultant

-Dr: Parts Account $2,000 (expense for the accounting period)
+- Dr: Parts Account $2,000 (expense for the accounting period)

-Cr.
+- Cr.
 Stock of Parts (Temporary asset account) $1,000 (the amount left for the period)

-Close off the Stock of Parts account to Profit and Loss account with the adjusting entry.
+- Close off the Stock of Parts account to Profit and Loss account with the adjusting entry.

-Do a reversal on the first day of the new accounting period to open with the $1,000 balance.
+- Do a reversal on the first day of the new accounting period to open with the $1,000 balance.

-As discussed last lesson this is the decrease in value of fixed assets caused by use, wear and tear, passage of time or obsolescence.
+This is the decrease in value of fixed assets caused by use, wear and tear, passage of time or obsolescence.

 At the end of the period, depreciation expense must be calculated (see the last lesson for ways to calculate depreciation) and the depreciation entries made.
-The entry is:

 The debit entry to depreciation is required because depreciation is an expense item.
 Therefore, the above entry increases the expense account for depreciation.
 The credit entry to accumulated depreciation is an increase in a negative asset account.
 The accumulated depreciation account is used to accumulate or add up the total depreciation written off an asset so far.
 It is known as a negative asset account as it is deducted from the related asset account.
-So in the balance sheet, the asset would now look like this:

 Accrual accounting takes into account those overlaps in payments (prepayments of accounts or amounts outstanding at the end of the accounting period).
 An example of this would be insurance a business may pay an insurance bill for the following 12 month period but in April so that only 2 months of the payment is allocated into the current financial year and 10 months needs to be accrued for the following year’s expenses.
 These accruals affect the profit and loss statement.